Undergraduate Resources

 As colleges, CALS and LAS have different structures and focuses.
 To learn more about the student experience and resources in each college, check out these pages:

-Within biochemistry, the upper-level core course electives for each focus option differ slightly to reflect each College's specializations.
+Within biochemistry, the upper-level core course electives for each specialization differ slightly to reflect each College's priorities, focus, and strengths.

 CALS and LAS have slightly different requirements outside the core Biochemistry major.
 For example, CALS has a speech fundamentals requirement and LAS has a World Language requirement.